tmansuroglu/acronis-interview-question/SOLUTION.md

 - Using `useActionState` for server action states.
 - Using Nextjs's Image component to display images and setting image priority.
 - Form validation.
-- Set server action body size limit as 5mb in `next.config.ts`
+- Set server action body size limit as 5MB in `next.config.ts`

 ### Back-end Improvements

 - Creating utilities to simplify code.
-- Adjusting folder structure and naming for more restful approach
+- Adjusting folder structure and naming for more restful approach.
-- Covering the case of `formData.get('image')` being null
+- Covering the case of `formData.get('image')` being null.
-- Instead of using `Date.now()` as file name, using `randomUUID` from `crypto` library to guarantee unique image name
+- Instead of using `Date.now()` as file name, using `randomUUID` from `crypto` library to guarantee unique image name.
-- Implement status code enum for responses
+- Implement status code enum for responses.
 - Adding a file size validation.
 - Sanitizing file name to extract file extension safely and accurately.
 - Using a new folder outside of `public`folder to avoid confusion.